candycode/candycode.github.com/site/portfolio/index.md

 I am now working on my own at a very slow pace to build a replacement for the program with a brand new rendering engine and trying to include some of the many feature requests(hundreds of pages of email messages) received from users, including scripting, plugins and the ability to directly interface with the computing infrastructure (both HPC and grid/cloud).

-I am expectig to release a 1.0 version by fall/winter 2013 under a BSD-like license.
+I am expectig to release a 1.0 sometime in  2014 under an open-source license.

-Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit, I will not release any intermediate version of the program and/or engine until I make at least a referenceable publication somewhere(_arXiv_ is enough).
+Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit, I will not release any intermediate version of the program and/or engine until I make at least a referenceable publication somewhere (_arXiv_ is good enough).

 #Crystal Viewer